loki3/flexagonator/custom/explore.md

 This searches for the shortest flex sequence that takes you from one state to another.
 The states can either be specified using using [pat notation](pat-notation.md) or state numbers.

+The flexes it uses during the search are listed in the box following the `use flexes` text.
+It defaults to the same set of flexes as the _explore_ option, but you can type in any list of supported flexes (separated by spaces).

-Picking the _Find_ option uses the same set of flexes as the _explore_ option, which includes turning over the flexagon and shifting hinges.
+Picking the _Find_ option will start the search using the specified flexes, which includes turning over the flexagon and shifting hinges.
 You can skip turning it over with _Find (no ^)_ or skip shifting hinges with _Find (no >)_.